 Here is another home truth, a decidedly inconvenient one; Homo sapiens is a pathologically dangerous animal.
 This is why the Nobel Peace Prize for 2007 went to the Intergovernmental Panel for Climate Change (IPCC), headed by Dr. Rajendra Pachauri and to Al Gore, presenter of An Inconvenient Truth.

 Peace Prize?
 Why a peace prize to environmentalists?
 Why not to someone trying to stop the war in Iraq, or to bring Pakistan and India together?
 Could it be because the mother of all inconvenient truths is the fact that the ‘development’ being foisted on us in the guise of progress is nothing but violence, which could rain more death on humans than all the wars ever fought on Earth?
+You can find Dubai escorts with whatsapp here and ask them out.

 In an era of climate change, this is no longer a rhetorical question.
 It’s an accusation.
 Spiders weave webs, but exhibit no malice.
 We can hardly say the same for those who think nothing of ensnaring us in their deadly webs of developmental deceit.
 And when the tribunals are held for environmental crimes against humanity in the near future, I predict these will dwarf the tribunals held in Nuremberg, post the Second World War.
 Pakettiauton vuokraus - dsservice.fi vuokrapaku.